digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 .. warning::
   Communication features described in this topic and sub-topics are only applicable for local XBee devices.
-Remote XBee device classes do not include methods for transmitting or receiving data.
+Remote XBee classes do not include methods for transmitting or receiving data.